firebase/genkit/docs/evaluation.md

 You can then see evaluation results in the output json file.

+Note: Below you can see an example of how an LLM can help you generate the test dataset.

 ## Advanced use

 `eval:flow` is a convenient way quickly evaluate the flow, but sometimes you might need more control over evaluation steps.
-You can perform all the step that `eval:flow` semi-manually.
+You can perform all the step that `eval:flow` performs semi-manually.

 You can batch run your RAG flow and label the runs with a unique label which then will be used to extract evaluation data.

 ```posix-terminal
 npx genkit flow:batchRun myRagFlow test_inputs.json --output flow_outputs.json --label eval123